 - You can take a look at the CIS benchmark for kubernetes.
 Also, Aquasec has a utility names Kube-bench to check the CIS benchmarks against a kubernetes cluster.

-- Will there be any PCI/PII data apps?.
-If yes, then segregate these apps in terms of access and storage.
+- Will there be any PCI/PII data apps?
+If yes, then segregate these apps in terms of access and storage based on organizational policy.

-- Implement the standard pod security policies ( disabling container root access, privileged access, read-only file system, etc).
+- Implement pod security ( disabling container root access, privileged access, read-only file system, etc).

-- Network policies to control pod to pod traffic and isolate apps as per access requirements.
+- Implement Network policies to control pod-to-pod traffic and isolate apps as per access requirements.

-- A well-designed pipeline to make sure only approved container images are deployed in the cluster.
-Containers should be scanned for vulnerabilities and fail the CI process if the image scan fails to meet the security requirements,
+- A well-designed CI/CD pipeline to make sure only approved container images are deployed in the cluster.
+Containers should be scanned for vulnerabilities and fail the CI process if the image scan fails to meet the security requirements.

 3. Kubernetes Cluster Access